Scion xB: Model year changes

-Scion announced in March 2010 that the 2011 model, on sale late March 2010, is being given a refresh.
+Scion announced in March 2010 that the 2011 model, on sale late March 2010, is being given a facelift.
 Two new colors are available, and there are minor changes to the exterior body, including a revised front and rear bumper, new front grille, and new headlights and tail lights.
 The interior changes include a revised gauge cluster, center console and new driver and front passenger seats with new materials.
 The MSRP rises US$150 to US$16,000 for the manual and US$16,950 for the automatic transmission.
 In addition, the Scion xB went on sale in Canada for the first time along with the entire Scion lineup.
 In 2011, for the 2012 model year, a new radio with bluetooth became standard.

 For the 2013 model year, Scion made a few enhancements including remodeled front and rear bumpers and a few interior upgrades including the optional BeSpoke radio.
 New colors are Absolutely Red and Nautical Blue Metallic (Absolutely Red was available in 2009 as RS 6.0).
 Stingray Metallic and Elusive Blue Metallic colors were dropped (Stingray Metallic was a very expensive color and Toyota no longer offers it on any model).
 Sales of the 2013 model began in February 2013.

 Sales for the 2014 model began in December 2013.
 No major changes for this model year.
 All models now come with a standard Scion 6.1-inch display touch screen audio system.
 Sales for the 2015 model began in December 2014.
 For the new model year, Scion added a standard backup camera to the xB as well as continuing the updates for 2014.

 The Scion xB, along with the Toyota Matrix, was replaced by the second generation Toyota Auris-based Scion iM, which launched in April 2015 for the 2016 model year.
 Due to the discontinuation of the Scion marque, the Scion iM was re-branded as the Toyota Corolla iM for the 2017 model year.
 The equivalent Australian-market Toyota Rukus was discontinued in October 2015 and the Japanese-market Toyota Corolla Rumion was discontinued in December 2015.